BravishkaSkytano/garden/notes/study-notes.com101.persuasive-speech-prep.md

 1. Overview of what an operating system is.
    1. Definition
    2. Examples
-   3. Why do we have so many?
 2. Stability
    1. What makes an OS stable?
-   2. How important is stability
+   2. How important is stability?
    3. How do you figure how stable an OS is?
 3. Security
    1. What makes an OS secure?